SEF-Group-25/Continuous-Integration/README.md

 # API documentation

+To read API document, just open `/doc/src.html` in the browser.

-Once you configure the server correctly, you can set up pydoc using:
+Or you can also set up the pydoc server.
+Once you configure the server correctly, you can use:

 ```bash
 % python -m pydoc -p 1234
 ```